sulha199/find_cheapest/README.md

 ```

 ## How to run
 To run Express run this command below.
-We use Express as the API interface because Tokopedia API not allows CORS request.
+We use Express as the intermediary to create GET request to Tokopedia API as the Tokopedia API does not allows CORS request from browser.
 ```
 npm start
 ```